Free educational and cultural experiences

 How it works

 - Reserve your pass.
+You may reserve one pass per venue per calendar year.
 You may reserve up to two passes at a time.
-The number of people admitted per pass varies by venue.

-- Print your pass or view it on a mobile device.
+- Print your pass, or if allowed by the venue, view it on a mobile device.
 Once you print a pass, you cannot cancel the reservation.
 If you lose your print pass, you can simply re-print it (that's free at your local library).

 - To cancel a pass that has not been printed, log in to My Discovery Pass and click "cancel pass."
 Passes expire immediately after the reservation date.